daudballing/x100t-icon/README.md

 # x100t icon
-Here is a Fujifilm icon set suitable for the x100 series.
+Here is a Fujifilm icon set suitable for the x100 series (look in the png-folder for the icons).

 The png icon sizes are completely random, so you might want to get them all and get rid of any unwanted sizes.